idank/holykeebs-docs/firmware/index.md

 <NameGenerator />

-Entering the bootloader:

-- On a Sea Picro, press the reset button for ~1 second.
+To enter the bootloader, try these steps:

+1. Double tapping the reset button on your keyboard twice.
+1. If you've changed your firmware and the reset button does not seem to be working, try [binding a key on the keyboard](/troubleshooting/#reset-button-doesnt-go-into-bootloader).
-- On an RP2040 Pro Micro, there are two buttons on the components side of the controller: hold the BOOT button and then press the RESET button next to it.
-If your controller is already flashed with a QMK firmware, you can simply double tap the reset button on the keyboard itself.
-If you've changed your firmware and the reset button does not seem to be working check [this troubleshooting section](troubleshooting/#reset-button-doesn-t-go-into-bootloader).
+1. If that doesn't work, locate the two buttons on the components side of the controller: hold the one labeled BOOT and then press the RESET button next to it.

 The [commands.txt](https://github.com/holykeebs/qmk_compiled/releases/download/latest/commands.txt) has a list of file name to the make command that produced it and can be used as a reference.